christianchristensen/sinatra-omniauth-allplayers/README.md

-## AllPlayers Omniauth Sinatra example
+## ATT Omniauth Sinatra example

-This app is a simple Omniauth Sinatra example linked to AllPlayers.com sign-in.
+This app is a simple Omniauth Sinatra example linked to ATT sign-in.

 ### Running